The Big Picture On a Good Real Estate ROI:

 What Is ROI in Real Estate?

-When you invest money, you expect to earn a return on your investment.
+When you invest money, you expect to earn a return.
 In real estate, those returns come in several forms.

-First and foremost, bear in mind that you can invest by owning real estate — an equity investment — or in debt secured by real estate.
+First and foremost, remember that you can invest by owning real estate — an equity investment — or in debt secured by real estate.

 Real estate debt investments include mortgage REITs (mREITs), debt crowdfunding investments, private notes, and secured debt funds.
 These typically pay returns as interest, although mREITs pay a portion of their profits.

-Equity real estate investments include buying rental properties directly, or equity crowdfunding investments, or equity REITs, or most real estate syndication investments.
+Equity real estate investments include buying rental properties directly, equity crowdfunding investments, equity REITs, and most real estate syndication investments.
 These usually pay both ongoing income and profits upon sale.

 Investors typically measure income yield by cash-on-cash return.
-This calculates the annual income you collect over the total cash you invested.
-For example, if you earn $800 this year on a $10,000 investment, you earned a cash-on-cash return of 8%.
+This calculates the annual income you collect over the total cash you invest.
+For example, earning $800 this year on a $10,000 investment earned a cash-on-cash return of 8%.
 Simple enough, right?

 Properties also appreciate over time.
 Even as you collect cash flow, the property also rises in value.
 That same property that paid 8% cash-on-cash return might have also risen in value by 4% that year, for a total annual return of 12%.